gamefootage/ben-kellys-personal-portfolio/README.md

 ### **Known Issues**
 * Parallax feature won't work on Firefox with semantic tags in sections where layers are used.
 I made the decision to remove semantic tags and focus on UX (User Experience) and design.
-* Slight glitch when clicking on buttons in skill section where the empty background appears, when switching from one skill to another, for a tenth of a second.
+* Slight glitch when initially clicking on buttons in skill section where the image takes a few seconds to load.

 ## **Deployment**